ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 ### 5. Camera Phones

-Definitely you all are experts in this camera type and no need lengthy paragraphs.
+Definitely you all are experts for this camera type and no need lengthy paragraphs since .
 Camera phones are mobile phones that have built-in cameras.
 Many people now rely on their camera phones as their primary camera, using them to take photos and videos for personal and professional use.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam12.jpg)